James Gandolfini: Death and funeral

 While visiting Rome on June 19, 2013, Gandolfini died suddenly at the age of 51.
 He had been planning to travel to Sicily a few days later to receive an award at the Taormina Film Fest.
-After he had spent the day sightseeing with his family in the sweltering heat, his 14-year-old son, Michael, discovered him unconscious at around 10 p.m. on the floor of his hotel room's bathroom at the Boscolo Exedra Hotel.
+After he had spent the day sightseeing with his family in the sweltering heat, his 14-year-old son, Michael, discovered him unconscious at around 10:00 p.m. on the floor of his hotel room's bathroom at the Boscolo Exedra Hotel.
 Michael called reception, who in turn called paramedics, and Gandolfini arrived at the hospital at 10:40 p.m.
-He was pronounced dead at 10:46 pm.
+He was pronounced dead at 11:00 p.m.
 An autopsy confirmed that he died of a heart attack.

 While word of Gandolfini's death spread, state and national politicians paid tribute to him online.
 New Jersey governor Chris Christie ordered all state buildings to fly their flags at half-staff on June 24 to honor Gandolfini when his body was returned to the United States.
 The day after Gandolfini's death, Bruce Springsteen and his E Street Band (whose long-time guitarist Steven Van Zandt portrayed Sopranos character Silvio Dante) dedicated a performance of the entire Born to Run album to Gandolfini during a concert in Coventry on the UK leg of their tour.

 Gandolfini's body was returned to the United States on June 23.
 The marquee lights of Broadway theaters were dimmed on the night of June 26 in his honor.
 His funeral service was held at the Cathedral of St. John the Divine in New York City's Morningside Heights neighborhood on June 27.
 Those who attended the service included many of his co-stars from The Sopranos, including Edie Falco, Michael Imperioli, Jamie-Lynn Sigler, Lorraine Bracco, Tony Sirico and Julianna Margulies as well as Chris Christie, Alec Baldwin, and John Turturro.
 Gandolfini was later cremated.